rblades/dhworkbook_master/docs/module-2/Exercises.md

 `$ ./canadiana.sh`

 Ta da!
 You now have a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!

+11\.
 Download your output.txt file to your computer via the file manager and have a look at it.

 Make sure to make a file noting what you've done, commands you've made, etc, and upload it in your Github repository.

 ## Exercise 5: Mining Twitter

 Ed Summers is part of a project called '[Documenting the Now](http://www.docnow.io/)' which is developing tools to collect and understand the historical materials being shared (and lost) on social media.
 One component of Documenting the Now is the Twitter Archiving Tool, '[Twarc](https://github.com/DocNow/twarc)'.
 In this exercise, you are going to use Twarc to create an archive of Tweets relevant to a current trending news topic.

+**NB A quick note on the time frame of tweets by Twarc from their [Github repository](https://github.com/DocNow/twarc#retweets-and-replies):** "Unfortunately Twitter's API does not currently support getting replies to a tweet.
+So twarc approximates it by using the search API.
+Since the search API does not support getting tweets older than a week twarc can only get all the replies to a tweet that have been sent in the last week."

 1\.
 First of all, you need to set up a Twitter account, if you haven't already got one.
 Do so, but make sure to minimize any personal information that is exposed.
 For instance, don't make your handle the same as your real name.
 Turn off geolocation.
 Do not give your actual location in the profile.
 View the settings, and make sure all of the privacy settings are dialed down.
 For the time being, you **do** have to associate a cell phone number with your account.
 You can delete that once you've done the next step.